-According to the Stability Programme, Germany's general government deficit in 2020 is planned to reach 7/4% of GDP, thereby exceeding the 3% of GDP Treaty reference value.
+According to its Stability Programme Ireland's headline general government deficit in 2020 is planned to increase to 7.4% of GDP, above and not close to the 3% of GDP Treaty reference value.
 The planned excess over the reference value is considered to be exceptional and currently considered to be temporary.